sombriks/sample-java-multi-artifact/README.md

 ## Dependencies

-- java 8
+- java 8 (but works on java 11)
-- gradle 6.7
+- gradle 6.7 (but gradle wrapper is included)

-Built and tested on Fedora 33 with java 8.
-Both tools must be present at the command line.
+Built and tested on Fedora 33 with java 8 and 11.
+Tools must be present at the command line.

-One good way to manage java tools is <https://sdkman.io/>.
+One good way to manage java command line tools is <https://sdkman.io/>.

 ## How to run this sample